 I use photography as a means, not only for remembrance, but as a method for preservation and restoration.
 The camera becomes an instrument for resurrecting archaic and obsolete objects, turning them into something new, allowing us to observe them and re-evaluate their cultural, religious, political, and sentimental meaning.

 'The Whispering Gallery' and its dormant containers of rifles and pistols, crosses and medals, evoke hidden narratives and secret histories, the sense of absence and omission tapping into our deeper fears and desires.
-The objects and spaces photographed come from my own family home.
-Like Nabokov in his autobiography, ‘Speak, Memory’, I use the house of my family to excavate and animate the ghosts and auras of the past.
+The objects and spaces photographed come from my own family home; like Nabokov in his autobiography, ‘Speak, Memory’, I use the family home as a space to excavate and animate the ghosts and auras of the past.